ashaikh23/IMC-Prosperity-4/README.md

 ---

+### 🌌 Competition Description

+**IMC Prosperity 4** is IMC’s global online trading challenge for university students interested in algorithmic trading, financial markets, and quantitative strategy.
+IMC is a global trading firm focused on quant research, technology, and trading, which fits the competition’s emphasis on coding, market-making, and data-driven decision-making. :contentReference[oaicite:0]{index=0}

+In Prosperity 4, teams compete in a fictional space-themed trading simulation where they travel to **Intara**, build a trading outpost, and try to earn as many **XIRECs**, the in-game currency, as possible.
+The challenge combines **algorithmic trading**, where teams submit Python trading bots, with **manual trading**, where teams solve auction, pricing, optimization, and market-reasoning challenges. :contentReference[oaicite:1]{index=1}

+The competition lasts **16 days** and is divided into **5 trading rounds**.
+Rounds 1 and 2 each last 72 hours, followed by a four-day intermission, while Rounds 3, 4, and 5 each last 48 hours.
+Teams must submit both algorithmic and manual strategies before each round closes, and the final leaderboard is based on total XIRECs earned across the competition. :contentReference[oaicite:2]{index=2}

+A key milestone in Prosperity 4 was earning at least **200,000 XIRECs by the end of Round 2**, which was required to continue into the later phase of the competition.
+The overall winner is the team with the highest total profit after the final round. :contentReference[oaicite:3]{index=3}

 ### 📝 IMC Official Note on Hardcoding

 > “Posted in general but repeating here: We received a few questions surrounding hardcoding so just want to clarify: when hardcoding demonstrates smart reverse engineering of bots and their trading behavior, or uses it to define parameters for your own trading behavior, we consider this solid work.
 Hardcoding that includes pricing data, references external data, exploitation of platform bugs, or uses non-public information would be considered grounds for disqualification in Prosperity, as what happened in Prosperity 3 last year.
 However, if you’ve hardcoded every timestamp and your algo results in an outlier PnL, we’d consider this suspicious.
 Regardless, we manually review the top submissions as well to ensure all looks in order.
 In short, being smart is fine.
 Going against the spirit of Prosperity is not!”